 Management allocates appropriate limits for counterparties based on its review and limit fixation parameters.
 Risk Management performs quarterly portfolio Risk Monitor and highlights key observations and exceptions, if any, to the senior management/Audit and Risk committee.
 Any adverse movements in terms of ratings, geo-political changes or significant down trend in financial performance are highlighted.
-Risk Management keeps the right to downsize or prohibit the future exposure based on its regular risk review.
+Risk Management may recommend downsizing or prohibiting the future exposure based on its regular risk review.
 Such monitoring ensures continuous monitoring of portfolio as well as counterparties.